I’m ready to start my Project Application.

 Watch this ARC POWER program grant webinar for additional information on match requirements and sources.

 All successful project applications must have documented performance measures.
-Measure may be outputs or outcomes.
+Measures may be in the form of outputs or outcomes.
 Outputs are the direct products of project activities and are frequently measured in terms of the volume of work accomplished.
 Outcomes are benefits or changes for individuals, communities, organizations, businesses, or other entities during or after the project’s grant period.
 They are measurable results or impact.
 You will estimate your project’s performance measures and report on progress in regular interim and closeout reports, once your application is funded.

 Download this ARC Performance Measures FAQ document here.